 - … and other things

-- Pay-to-play persists which filters out a HUGE number of talent from the pool.
+- Pay-to-play persists which filters out a huge amount of talent from the pool.

 - Club interests are not aligned with “development”.
 There’s no incentive to “develop” a player.